MrEessa/sheffieldlibrary/README.md

 # Sheffield Library Browser

 A web app for browsing Sheffield Libraries' books, CD and DVD catalogue.
-Paste one or more RSS feed URLs from a Sheffield Libraries catalogue search and the app fetches, deduplicates, and displays all matching items in a searchable, sortable table - complete with cover art from TMDB (DVDs) and MusicBrainz / Cover Art Archive (CDs).
+Paste one or more RSS feed URLs from a Sheffield Libraries catalogue search and the app fetches, deduplicates, and displays all matching items in a searchable, sortable table - complete with cover art from TMDB (DVDs), MusicBrainz / Cover Art Archive (CDs), and Open Library (books).

 ## Features

 - Paste one or more RSS feed URLs from Sheffield Libraries catalogue searches
 - Fetches all pages of results automatically (not just the first 10)
 - Deduplicates results across multiple feeds
-- Cover art for DVDs via [The Movie Database (TMDB)](https://www.themoviedb.org), for CDs via [MusicBrainz](https://musicbrainz.org) / [Cover Art Archive](https://coverartarchive.org)
+- Cover art for DVDs via [The Movie Database (TMDB)](https://www.themoviedb.org), for CDs via [MusicBrainz](https://musicbrainz.org) / [Cover Art Archive](https://coverartarchive.org), and for books via [Open Library](https://openlibrary.org) (ISBN-first lookup with title/author fallback)
 - Sortable columns: title, author/artist, year, ISBN
 - Full-text search across title, author, year, and ISBN
 - Configurable page size (25 / 50 / 100 / all)